Vector search with MMR reranking

 Parameters

-object of the Search API request body and supports the following parameters.
+The mmr object is provided in the ext object of the Search API request body and supports the following parameters.

-Parameter | Data type | Required/Optional | Description |
+| Parameter | Data type | Required/Optional | Description |

 diversity | Float | Optional | Controls the weight of diversity (\(\lambda\)) in the reranking process.
-Valid values range from 0 to 1 , inclusive.
+Valid values range from 0 to 1, inclusive.
 A value of 1 prioritizes maximum diversity; 0 disables diversity.
-Default is 0.5 . |
+Default is 0.5. |

 candidates | Integer | Optional | The number of candidate documents to retrieve before applying MMR reranking.
-Default is 3 * size , where size is the query’s size parameter (the requested number of results to return). |
+Default is 3 * size, where size is the query’s size parameter (the requested number of results to return). |

 vector_field_path | String | Optional (required for remote indexes) | The path to the vector field used for MMR reranking.
 If not provided, OpenSearch resolves it automatically from the search request. |